Comprehensive Economic and Trade Agreement: Current status

 Canada and the EU have a long history of economic co-operation.
-Comprising 28 Member States with a total population of over 500 million and a GDP of €13.0 trillion in 2012, the European Union (EU) is the world's second largest single market, foreign investor and trader.
+Comprising 27 Member States with a total population of over 450 million and a GDP of €41.6 trillion in 2025, the European Union (EU) is the world's second largest single market, foreign investor and trader.
 As an integrated bloc, the EU represents Canada's second largest trading partner in goods and services.
-In 2008, Canadian goods and services exports to the EU totalled C$52.2 billion, an increase of 3.9% from 2007, and imports from the EU amounted to $62.4 billion.
+In 2024, Canadian goods and services exports to the EU totalled €48.3 billion and imports from the EU amounted to €76.3 billion.

-According to Statistics Canada, the EU is also the second largest source of foreign direct investment (FDI) in Canada, with the stock of FDI amounting to $133.1 billion at the end of 2008.
-In 2008, the stock of Canada's direct investment in the EU totalled $136.6 billion, and the EU is the destination of 21.4% of Canadian direct investment abroad.
-According to Eurostat, the EU identified Canada as its third largest destination and its fourth largest source of FDI in 2007.
+According to Global Affairs Canada, the EU is also the second largest source of foreign direct investment (FDI) in Canada, with the stock of FDI amounting to C$194 billion at the end of 2024.
+In 2024, the stock of Canada's direct investment in the EU totalled C$297 billion, with Canadian companies generating 275,000 jobs in EU Member States.
+According to Eurostat, the EU identified Canada as its sixth largest destination and its fifth largest source of FDI in 2024.

+As of 2026, CETA is provisionally in effect, with full ratification pending in 10 of the EU's 27 member states.
+In March 2026, in response to concerns about the impact of investor-state dispute mechanisms on state sovereignty and after designing a tribunal system in 2021, the CETA Joint Committee issued "relatively narrow interpretations of CETA’s investor protections" by clarifying the definitions of "fair and equitable treatment" and "indirect expropriation."